-It is expected that the teaching environment developed, JdeRobot-Kids, and the methodology followed will contribute in the long term to improving results on educational indicators in Spain, to reduce the gap in educational quality with other countries such as Finland.
+It is expected that the teaching framework developed, JdeRobot-Kids, and the methodology followed will contribute in the long term to improving results on educational indicators in Spain, to reduce the gap in educational quality with other countries such as Finland.

-The main lines of work in the short term are the following: (a) to unify the programming interface for the real PiBot and the existing one for the simulated PiBot, so that students' practical sessions can be executed without modifications in the real robot or the simulated one; (b) to develop new practical sessions with vision such as the detection and monitoring of people's faces, and materialize in the PiBot a visual attentive system and a visual memory; and (c) to disseminate the developed environment.
+The main lines of work in the short term are the following: (a) to unify the programming interface for the real PiBot and the existing one for the simulated PiBot, so that students' practical sessions can be executed without modifications in the real robot or the simulated one; (b) to develop new practical sessions with vision such as the detection and monitoring of people's faces, and materialize in the PiBot a visual attentive system and a visual memory; and (c) to disseminate the developed framework.

-Regarding this last point, during the month of July of this year a Robotics workshop is to be taught at the Campus of Fuenlabrada of the Rey Juan Carlos University.
-In addition, a manual is being prepared to serve as a textbook for the teacher, with all the theoretical concepts of Robotics and Electronics, the installation of the environment and the whole repertoire of practical sessions developed for the different hardware platforms: Arduino, mBot and PiBot.
+Regarding this last point, during the last month of July a Robotics workshop was taught at the Campus of Fuenlabrada of the Rey Juan Carlos University.
+In addition, a manual is being prepared to serve as a textbook for the teacher, with all the theoretical concepts of Robotics and Electronics, the installation of the framework and the whole repertoire of practical sessions developed for the different hardware platforms: Arduino, mBot and PiBot.
 It is also intended to publish an article in a high-impact journal with all these advances, and fundamentally with the new platform developed, PiBot.

-Looking to the next academic year, we intend to continue implementing this teaching environment in the schools already using it.
-It will also be extended to other schools such as the Carpe Diem Secondary School in Fuenlabrada and many others where the environment will be followed in extracurricular activities thanks to collaboration with the company Logix516.
+Looking to the next academic year, we intend to continue implementing this teaching framework in the schools already using it.
+It will also be extended to other schools such as the Carpe Diem Secondary School in Fuenlabrada and many others where the framework will be followed in extracurricular activities thanks to collaboration with the company Logix5.
+There is also a project agreed with the National Institute of Educational Technologies and Teacher training (INTEF), thanks to which, and among other things, a workshop will be given next November to 19 teachers, who in turn will begin to use the platform with their students starting in January, followed by a total of 400 students.